danikaze/manga-processor/README.md

 ## Usage

-This package is a simple cli and not UI-friendly... it's supposed to be run from code.
+This package is a simple cli and not UI-friendly... it's supposed to be run from code (UIs are welcome)

 Just install the development dependencies via